Products / Drilling Fluids

 • Excellent gel strength for cuttings suspension

-• NSF-certified options available for potable water well construction
+• NSF-certified options available for potable wells

 • Available in 50 lb bags and bulk

-Standard API Bentonite
+Standard API bentonite

 • Yield: ~90 bbl/ton (API-grade specification)

-• Typical Mix: 25-30 lb per 100 gal for similar viscosity
+• Typical mix: 25–30 lb per 100 gal

 • Cost-effective for general drilling applications

-• Good viscosity building properties
+• Good viscosity-building properties

 • Suitable for soft to medium formations